SciMed/style-guide/README.md

 ## SELECT

 * Put the first selected column on the same line as `SELECT`.
 Put each additional selected column name on its own line, indented by two spaces.
-E.g.,
+  * Example:

   ```sql
   SELECT users.first_name,